myaomeow/myaomeow.github.io/_pages/java/lists-and-arrays.md

     // TODO: Include any relevant private fields here.

     /*
-     * Constructor takes in a String sequence input and sets the appropriate
+     * Constructor takes in a String sequence input and sets the
      * appropriate vales for any of your relevant fields.
 Make sure to
-     * confirm that the input sequence is a valid input sequence: that is,
+     * confirm that the input sequence is a valid input sequence: that
-     * it only contains A, G, C, T, and/or their lower-case equivalents.
+     * is, it only contains A, G, C, T, and/or their lower-case
+     * equivalents.
      */
     public DNA(String sequence) {
         // TODO: Do anything you need to do here.
 Make sure to store